jhu-idc/derivative-ms/README.md

 # Derivative Microservices

-Essentially this repository contains a re-write of the Islandora microserives: houdini, homarus, hypercube, and FITS (a TODO).
+Essentially this repository contains a re-write of the Islandora microservices: houdini, homarus, hypercube, and FITS (a TODO).
 It should be considered prototype-level quality.
 The microservices use STOMP to communicate with ActiveMQ.
-[AMQ-4710](https://issues.apache.org/jira/browse/AMQ-4710) is a long-standing bug impacting the reliability of STOMP clients, so use of these microserivces requires a [patched version of ActiveMQ](https://github.com/jhu-idc/idc-isle-buildkit/pull/89).
+[AMQ-4710](https://issues.apache.org/jira/browse/AMQ-4710) is a long-standing bug impacting the reliability of STOMP clients, so use of these microservices requires a [patched version of ActiveMQ](https://github.com/jhu-idc/idc-isle-buildkit/pull/89).

 ## Usage